LnBdd/hyberflow/docs/ManufacturingInstructions.md

 | :----: | :----: |
 | [Stratasys Objet350 Connex 3](https://www.stratasys.com/en/) | MED610 <br >Agilus30 |
 | FDM Printer | PLA |

+{: .note }
+As an alternative to the Stratasys printer, you can use any SLA printer with the MED610 material.
+Please note that standard resin is not biocompatible.